Midwifery (Blended Learning) BSc

 Career opportunities

-On successful completion of the programme you’re eligible to register with the Nursing and Midwifery Council (NMC) as a Midwife.
+On successful completion of the programme you’re eligible to register with the Nursing and Midwifery Council (NMC) as a midwife.
 There are many opportunities for midwives – from rotational posts in hospitals or the community, to specialist practitioner and management roles.

 Post-registration you might choose to study further, at Masters or PhD level.